demircancelebi/tafl/README.md

 ```

 ## Features
-These behaviors can be modified with rules:

-- [X] Exit forts
+This library has support for these:

+- [X] Defenders can build exit forts (edge forts) on the sides for the king to can run win the game
-- [X] Shieldwall captures
+- [X] Both sides can capture multiple pieces on the side with shieldwall captures
+- [X] If attackers surround all defender pieces, game ends
 - [X] King can escape from edges (in addition to corners, usually used in smaller boards)
-- [X] King armed or not
+- [X] King can be armed or not.
+Armed kings can help with capturing pieces.
-- [X] King can return to center or not
+- [X] King can return to center or not.
+In some variations, returning to center base is not possible.
-- [X] Attackers can capture with 2, 3, or 4 pieces
+- [X] Attackers can capture the king with 2, 3, or 4 pieces.
+In Copenhagen, king has to be surrounded from 4 sides, but this behavior can be modified.
-- [X] Game starts with attackers or defenders
+- [X] Setting the starting side for the game.
+In Copenhagen, attackers start the game.
-- [X] Width of corners, usually corners are one piece, but in Alea Evangelii variation, corners are 2x2
+- [X] Changing the width of corners.
+Usually corners are one piece, but in Alea Evangelii variation, corners are 2x2
-- [X] Repetition turn limit (On copenhagen game draws on [Threefold repetition](https://en.wikipedia.org/wiki/Threefold_repetition), you can modify this number)
+- [X] Game ends on 3-fold repetition.
+The repeating board states do not have to be in succession.
+You can modify this number (3) through rules.

 ## Basic example
 Uses Copenhagen rules on 11x11 board, plays both sides with random agent